 Dirk Helbing and FutureICT remain confident, however, that the Living Earth Simulator will vastly improve humanity's ability to cope sustainably with the challenges of a dynamically changing world.
 The models won't be perfect, won't glimpse the far future or the minutiae of daily life.
 But, according to Helbing, they will provide us greater insight into how many systems that make up human society actually work.

-Explore the links on the next page to discover even more about the future of technological innovation.
+Explore the links below to discover even more about the future of technological innovation.